Anger Management Classes Likely to Increase Domestic Abuse

-What people fail to realize is that an abusive person does not rationalize the way "normal" people do - their rules are different.
-And unlike "normal" people, an abuser's anger does not cause them problems; an abuser’s anger is one of their tools.
+Many people believe an abuser's anger causes the abuse in a relationship.
+However, an abusive person does not become angry the way "normal" people do - their rules are different.
+And unlike "normal" people, an abuser's anger does not cause them problems; abusive anger is one of their tools.
 Evidence shows that abusive men who complete anger management programs do not stop abusing.
 They merely choose another tool to reach the same end.

-Anger Control Classes Miss The Mark
+Anger Control Classes Miss The Mark for Domestic Abuse Cases

-- anger control techniques to not take into consideration the "premeditated system of debilitating control" that occurs before the abuser shows his temper.
+Anger control techniques to not take into consideration the "premeditated system of debilitating control" that occurs before the abuser shows his temper.
 Abusers weave a web of psychological torment around their victims before wrapping it up with a scary show of abusive anger.
 The abuser's anger is a tool, not a true emotion, brought out after psychologically abusing the victim to the point of deep, consuming fear.

-- anger control techniques can cause an abuser to further withdraw into denial of responsibility for the abuse in the relationship.
+Anger control techniques can cause an abuser to further withdraw into denial of responsibility for the abuse in the relationship.
 In order for real change to occur, the abuser must accept responsibility for abusing.
 The misuse of anger can become another "reason" why the abuser abuses, much like substance abuse or a rotten childhood.
 [Baby, please forgive me!
 You know I have an anger issue.]

-- anger control techniques can be easily exercised and exhibited (especially for abusers who may have no "true" anger problem anyway) to the victim, further endangering the victim.
+Anger control techniques can be easily exercised and exhibited (especially for abusers who may have no "true" anger problem anyway) to the victim, further endangering the victim.
 The victim may be lulled into a false sense of security and return to the abuser who, at this point, expects some congratulatory behavior for learning some new parlor tricks.
 Unable to control the victim's response, the abuser could turn violent quickly in an effort to re-exert the control he thinks he's entitled to in the relationship.

-- anger control techniques give judges and the community at large the sense that something is being done to end domestic violence.
+Anger control techniques give judges and the community at large the sense that something is being done to end domestic violence.
 When the victim reappears in court showing no bruises or breaks, the judge can "believe their eyes" and decide the abuser has successfully met the conditions imposed on him.
 Case closed.
-Community leaders who refer batterers to anger management classes can believe they've done their part for the same “obvious” reasons.
+Community leaders who refer batterers to anger management classes can believe they've done their part for the same reasons.
 The false sense of security severely denies the existence of abuse without battery.

-- anger control techniques do not force abusers to change the root cause for abuse, which is their unrelenting effort to control the thoughts, feelings and actions of another human being.
+Anger control techniques do not force abusers to change the root cause for abuse, which is their unrelenting effort to control the thoughts, feelings and actions of another human being.

 Let's stop fooling ourselves as a society.
 Abusers are not like "normal" people.
 Although there is no mental disorder ascribed to chronically abusive people, do not make the mistake of believing an abuser's thought process is the same as yours.